Truth About Star Naming: Can You Buy a Star In The Sky? 💫

 You have more chances to name a celestial object if you discover it, but you still have to follow the naming rules.
 If you want to dedicate a sky object to yourself – discover a comet.
 They are commonly named after individual discoverers or institutions.
 For example, one of the latest discovered comets C/2021 A1 “Leonard” was named after its discoverer, American astronomer Gregory J. Leonard.

-Bottom line: So, is naming a star after someone a good gift?
+So, is naming a star after someone a good gift?
 No, if you want to make a real present, not a fancy piece of paper.
-If you still want to get such a certificate, you can “adopt a star” from a non-profit astronomy project.
-But if you truly love stars – buy a telescope or get one of the free stargazing apps.
+You can "adopt a star" from a nonprofit astronomy project or even get the symbolic star certificate for free if you still want one.
+But if you truly love stars – buy a telescope or download our free stargazing apps Star Walk 2 or Sky Tonight.
 They won’t place your name where it doesn’t belong but will help you to learn the actual names, locations, and further details about the infinite universe.

 Let all the stars shine out for you!